 “Indeed, the impressive musical results supported the acclaim that has greeted the (…) Finnish conductor at every step of his rapid podium ascent worldwide.”
 Chicago Tribune

-Principal Guest Conductor of the BBC Philharmonic Orchestra as well as Canada’s National Arts Centre Orchestra Ottawa and Artistic Partner of the Munich Chamber Orchestra, John Storgårds has a dual career as a conductor and violin virtuoso and is widely recognised for his creative flair for programming.
-He is also Artistic Director of the Lapland Chamber Orchestra.
+Chief Guest Conductor of the BBC Philharmonic Orchestra and Principal Guest Conductor of Canada’s National Arts Centre Orchestra Ottawa, John Storgårds has a dual career as a conductor and violin virtuoso and is widely recognised for his creative flair for programming.
+He additionally holds the title of Artistic Director of the Chamber Orchestra of Lapland.

-Storgårds studied violin with Chaim Taub and subsequently became concert master of the Swe-dish Radio Symphony Orchestra under Esa-Pekka Salonen, before studying conducting with Jorma Panula and Eri Klas.
-He received the Finnish State Prize and the Pro Finlandia Prize 2012.
+Storgårds studied violin with Chaim Taub and subsequently became concert master of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen, before studying conducting with Jorma Panula and Eri Klas.
+He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize 2012.

-SEASON 2016/2017 WE UPDATE OUR BIOGRAPHIES REGULARLY.
-PLEASE DO NOT USE PREVIOUSLY DATED MATERIAL.
+SEASON 2018/2019 WE UPDATE OUR BIOGRAPHIES REGULARLY.
+PLEASE DO NOT USE PREVIOUSLY DATED MATERIAL